Do you have a question for us? Contact [email protected]

 A: Yes, non-members may attend most CARW events at the non-member rate EXCEPT member-only events.

-Most members work with one of our many fantastic real estate attorneys in Milwaukee.
-You also have a FREE Member resource in the Legal Hotline that will answer questions within hours HERE
+A: Most members work with one of our many fantastic real estate attorneys in Milwaukee.
+With REALTOR membership, you also have a FREE Member resource in the Legal Hotline that will answer questions within about 24 hours – HERE